-Select the tab Employment - Page 3 of 3 to view Q4.9 to Q4.12.
+Select the tab Employment - Page 3 of 5 to view Q4.13 to Q4.16.

-4.9 INDUSTRY
+4.13 INDUSTRY

-- Q. What is the name of the business where's MAIN work is carried out? - C. Industry is the type of economic activity carried out at the person's place of work during the reference week.
+- Q. What is the name of the business where's MAIN work is carried out?
+If not obvious from the name of the business or government department, add the main activity of the business. - C. Industry is the type of economic activity carried out at the person's place of work during the reference week.
 This is defined in terms of the kind of goods produced or services supplied by the unit in which the person works and NOT necessarily the specific duties or functions of the person's job.
 Examples of industries are construction, electrical installation, baking of bread, repair of boats/yacht, activities of trust company and hedge funds and retail banking.

-For the corresponding occupation at Q4.8, indicate the name of the business carried out by the employer.
+For the corresponding occupation at Q4.12, indicate the name of the business carried out by the employer.
 If it is not obvious from the name, or the business has no name, you should clearly indicate what the employer makes or does.
 Some employers are engaged in more than one industry (e.g. Government) therefore it is important to specify the type of industry that relates to the person for whom you are recording information.
 Write the name of the business or the department in government.
-Examples of various industries are provided in APPENDIX C (page 96).
+Examples of various industries are provided in APPENDIX C (page 106).
 Finance or Tourism/Tourist Industry is NOT an accepted answer.
 PROBE to find out the name of the business and the main type of activities carried on there.